Tracking a Random Walk First-Passage Time Through Noisy Observations: Introduction

-The TST problem formulation, introduced in \cite{NT}, naturally generalizes to continuous time and other delay penalty functions such as $\ex(\eta-\tau)_+$ for a fixed `false-alarm' probability level $\pr(\eta<\tau)$.
-Important situations are when the observation process is a noisy version of $X$, a delayed version of $X$, or represents partial information with respect to $X$ --- at time $t$, $X_t=(\widetilde{X}_t,\widetilde{Y}_t)$ and Statistician observes only $Y_t = \widetilde{Y}_t$.
-For specific examples of applications of the TST problem related to monitoring, forecasting, and communication we refer to \cite{NT}.

-In \cite{NT}, an algorithmic approach is proposed for discrete-time settings where all the $X_i$'s and $Y_i$'s take values in a common finite alphabet (otherwise the $X$ and $Y$ processes are arbitrary), and where $\tau$ is bounded by some constant $c\geq 1$.
-Given the probability distribution of $(X,Y)$ and the stopping rule of $\tau$, the algorithm outputs the minimum reaction delay $\ex(\eta-\tau)_+$ together with an optimal stopping rule, for all false-alarm probability levels $\pr(\eta<\tau)\leq \alpha$, $\alpha\in [0,1]$.
-Under certain conditions on $(X,Y)$ and $\tau$, the computational complexity of this algorithm is polynomial in $c$.

-What motivated an algorithmic approach for the TST problem, is that it generalizes the Bayesian change-point detection problem, a long studied problem with applications to industrial quality control that dates back to the $1940$'s \cite{AGP}, and for which analytical solutions have been reported only for specific, mostly asymptotic, settings.
+In~\cite{NT}, an algorithmic solution is proposed for discrete-time settings where the $(X_t,Y_t)$'s take on values in a common finite alphabet (otherwise $X$ and~$Y$ are arbitrary processes) and where $\tau$ is bounded.
+What motivated an algorithmic approach to this problem is that the TST problem generalizes the Bayesian change-point detection problem, a long-studied problem that dates back to the $1940$s, and for which nonasymptotic solutions are known to be hard to obtain.